 The Work Programme

-We understand and share the concerns many have about the Work Programme.
+We share the concerns many people have about the Work Programme and other back-to-work support.

 As a charity, we depend upon volunteers to help us continue our work.
 Mind has a volunteering policy that states that volunteer roles should never be used in place of paid roles.
 Volunteers are usually recruited on a time limited basis to work on specific projects.

-Many local Minds are doing fantastic work around employment already.
-As well as helping people develop their skills, through help with CVs, mock interviews and in disclosing a mental health problem many are also providing longer term support, such as mentoring and coaching.
+Some local Minds deliver employment support, helping people develop their skills through help with CVs, mock interviews and in disclosing a mental health problem.
+Many are also providing longer term support, such as mentoring and coaching.

 Through advocates and welfare advice, local Minds are also helping ensure individuals aren't sanctioned when their health makes it impossible to work.